Phenomenology of Dirac neutrino EFTs up to dimension six: Cosmological Signatures: imprints on

-In Table \ref{tab:bosonic} and Table \ref{tab:fermionic}, we have listed all possible dimension six operators through which $N_R$ can interact with the SM particles and become thermalised in the early universe.
-In \cite{Luo:2020sho,Biswas:2022fga}, the upper limits on the four-fermion interactions between $\nu_L$ and $N_R$ were discussed by considering the impact of new physics in $\Delta{N_{\rm eff}}$ in the context of standard and non-standard cosmological expansion history.
+In Table \ref{tab:bosonic} and Table \ref{tab:fermionic}, we have listed all possible dimension six operators through which $N_R$ can interact with the SM particles and become thermalized in the early Universe.
+In \cite{Luo:2020sho,Biswas:2022fga}, the upper limits on the four-fermion interactions between $\nu_L$ and $N_R$ were discussed by considering the impact of new physics in $\Delta{N_{\rm eff}}$ in the context of standard and nonstandard cosmological expansion history.
 This is because, at 600 MeV or higher temperature, all the light fermions will behave similarly and will not change the bounds drastically.
 Here, we will mostly focus on the bounds of the operators given in Table \ref{tab:bosonic} as they will open up new interactions of $N_R$ that were not discussed earlier.
+From Eq.~\eqref{eq:Neff}, the additional contribution to $N_{\rm eff}$ coming due to the presence of relativistic $N_R$ at the time of recombination can be written as